-With the cost of energy/materials on the rise and consumer spending down, efficiency plays a vital role in improving a plant’s production process to help sustain and surpass acceptable margins.
+With the cost of energy and materials on the rise and consumer spending down, efficiency plays a vital role in improving a plant’s production process to help sustain and surpass acceptable margins.

-With this in mind the question now becomes: what can we "the plant" do to achieve the largest and quickest return on investment?
+With this in mind, the question now becomes: what can we do in "the plant" to achieve the largest and quickest return on investment?

 The answer: OEE/DTM solutions or Overall Equipment Effectiveness complimented by a Downtime Management System.

 By definition OEE is cumulative measure of three separate factors: Availability, Performance and Quality and together they can provide you with a good measure of how well your plant is producing.
 Such information is critical when trying to determine bench-marking in order to improve your company's production process.

 OEE data is even more valuable when complimented by a Downtime Management System.
 A Downtime Management System (DTM) gives a company the ability to collect and classify downtime data from the shop floor into meaningful information that can help managers understand the root causes of production inefficiency, therefore giving greater visibility to make more informed decisions on process improvement.

 The functionality provided by an OEE & DTM system includes: